Focused review format

 Check linking within the review

 Some subheadings have changed with the focused review format.
-Full details are available in the Headings section.
+Full details are available in the headings table in the Validation of empty text sections.

 Subheadings that were renamed will automatically update.
 For subheadings that are removed, the text will remain, but the linking will be lost.
 Broken links will be clearly highlighted within the text and authors will need to remove them throughout.